 Due to access restrictions, you cannot run experiments on the demo view (

 example-get-started) that is provided to you by default.
-Once you create views for your ML project repositories, you can follow the instructions given below to run experiments directly from DVC Studio.
+Once you create views for your ML project repositories, you can follow the instructions given below to run experiments directly from Iterative Studio.

-Watch this video for an overview of how you can run experiments from DVC Studio, or read below for details.
+Watch this video for an overview of how you can run experiments from Iterative Studio, or read below for details.

-To run experiments from DVC Studio, first you need to determine the Git commit
+To run experiments from Iterative Studio, first you need to determine the Git

-(experiment) on which you want to iterate.
-Select the commit that you want to
+commit (experiment) on which you want to iterate.
+Select the commit that you

-you want to make to your experiment.
-On this form, there are 2 types of inputs
+changes that you want to make to your experiment.
+On this form, there are 2

 example-get-startedproject, you can change the

 data.xmlfile.
-DVC Studio identifies and all the files used in your project, which means that if you select the
+Iterative Studio identifies all the files used in your project, which means that if you select the

 Show all input parameters (including hidden)option, then you can also change the hidden files such as the